-- A library cannot have constructors, fallback or receive function
+- · A library cannot have constructors, fallback or receive function

 - A library cannot have base contracts

 - A library cannot be a base contract

 - · A library cannot have virtual or override functions

-- A library cannot have payable functions
+- · A library cannot have payable functions

-Note: When using the Ethereum Foundation Solidity compiler, libraries are a special contract type and are called using delegatecall.
-Solang statically links the library calls into your contract code.
-This generates larger contract code, however it reduces the call overhead and make it possible to do compiler optimizations across library and contract code.
+Note: When using the Ethereum Foundation Solidity compiler, library are a special contract type and libraries are called using delegatecall.
+Parity Substrate has no delegatecall functionality so Solang statically links the library calls into your contract code.
+This does make for larger contract code, however this reduces the call overhead and make it possible to do compiler optimizations across library and contract code.

-1.19.3 Library Using For
+1.18.3 Library Using For